rhythmcache/video-to-bootanimation/README.md

 ## Convert Bootanimation Zip to mp4 Video
 - this should convert most of the bootanimation zip to mp4
 - Paste this in Linux terminal or termux
-- Flash created zip in magisk or kernel su or aPatch

 ```
 curl -sSL https://github.com/rhythmcache/video-to-bootanimation/releases/download/v2/boot2mp4.sh -o boot2mp4.sh